Denys Prokopenko

-Denys Hennadiyovych Prokopenko (Note: Дени́с Генна́дійович Прокопе́нко, /uk/.) (born 27 June 1991) is a Ukrainian military officer who is a lieutenant colonel in the National Guard of Ukraine and commander of the 12th Special Forces Brigade "Azov", as well as a prominent participant of the Russo-Ukrainian War.
+Denys Hennadiyovych Prokopenko (Note: Дени́с Генна́дійович Прокопе́нко, /uk/.) (born 27 June 1991) is a Ukrainian Brigadier general in the National Guard of Ukraine and commander of the 1st Corps of the Ukrainian National Guard "Azov", as well as a prominent participant of the Russo-Ukrainian War, and former commander of the 12th Special Forces Brigade "Azov".

-In response to the full-scale Russian invasion of Ukraine, Prokopenko rose as a leader defending Mariupol from the Russian siege, and commanded the Mariupol garrison.
+Prokopenko joined the Azov Battalion in July 2014 to fight in the Donbas war against Pro-Russian separatists.
+After Azov's founder and leader Andriy Biletsky left the unit to focus on politics, Prokopenko eventually arose to the leadership of the Azov Regiment in 2017 and was promoted to the rank of major, becoming the youngest commander in the Ukrainian military.
+In response to the full-scale Russian invasion of Ukraine in 2022, Prokopenko rose as a leader defending Mariupol from the Russian siege, and commanded the Mariupol garrison.
 For his leadership role on the frontlines of the war, he was awarded the title Hero of Ukraine in March 2022.
+In July 2023 Prokopenko returned to Ukraine in a prisoner exchange and in August he took command of Azov once again.
+In April 2025 he was promoted to Colonel and became commander of the 1st Azov Corps, a newly created corps formation with four brigades.
+In February 2026 Prokopenko was promoted to Brigadier general.

 Prokopenko is also known as Redis, (Note: Ре́діс, /uk/; Ре́дис (proper noun with stress on the first syllable—thus, contrary to some mistranslations, contrastive with реди́с, which is stressed on the final syllable).) an old football ultra nickname that became his military call sign.
 His subordinates are reported to address him informally as "Brother Redis" or "Comrade Redis".
 (Note: «Дру́же Ре́діс», /uk/, lit.
 'Friend Redis'.)

 Biography

-Since childhood, he has been involved in sports — football and martial arts.
+Since childhood, he has been involved in sports, notably football and martial arts.
+Together with his wife, he also been involved in skiing, claiming a personal record is 91 km/h.
 Before the start of the Russian-Ukrainian war, he was an active fan and ultra-supporter of the Kyiv football club Dynamo.
-For him, football is of particular importance because of its discipline, team spirit, and camaraderie.
-Together with his wife, he enjoys outdoor activities and during his vacations he would always go to the mountains to go skiing.
-His personal record is 91 km/h.
+He was a member of the far-right White Boys Club football fan (known as "ultras") organization of the football club Dynamo Kyiv.

 He graduated from the Department of Germanic Philology at Kyiv National Linguistic University, where he earned a degree with a specialty in teaching English.
-He also played sports, and was a member of the far-right White Boys Club football fan (known as "ultras") organization of the football club Dynamo Kyiv.

 In 2020, he entered the National Defense University of Ukraine (Command and Staff Institute for the Use of Troops), specializing in Combat Use and Control of Military Units of Mechanized and Tank Troops.